strohs/aws-blogen-vue/README.md

             ability to lookup users in the Blogen user pool.
     2. **NOTE**: there are currently a couple of known bugs between CloudFormation and Cognito that will require you to perform the following steps manually in the Cognito Web console:
-        1. You must manually add the Admin user to the "Admin" and "User" groups.
-        2. You must manually re-add the lambda function created by this template to the user pool's *Post Confirmation Trigger*.
+       1. You must manually re-add the lambda function created by this template to the user pool's *Post Confirmation Trigger*.
 The function will appear in the web console, and it seems properly configured, but it is not.
 You must manually reselect it and then click the *Save Changes* button

 4. Build and deploy the Blogen Application Server(s)
-    1. configure `frontend/.env` with the ID's of your Cognito User Pool, Identity Pool, App Client ID
+    1. configure `frontend-vue/.env` with the ID's of your Cognito User Pool, Identity Pool, App Client ID
         * you can find these IDs in the Cognito Web Console or in the CloudFormation web console when looking at the cognito stack outputs
     2. likewise configure `backend/src/main/resources/application.properties` with the ID's of your User Pool, Identity